BineshNarayanan/CurrencyProcessor/README.md

 On the Application Front End, three tabs Dashboard, Messages and Post message to display graphs, list of messages received and to post a message respectively.

-Unit test cases have written to cover the code written.
+Unit test cases using Junit4 have been written to cover the code.

 The application front end is developed using Bootstrap 3.3.2